Loops and Files#

 This chapter presents loops, if statements, and the break statement.
 It also introduces tools for working with letters and words, and a simple kind of textual analysis, word counting.

 In the next chapter we’ll continue this example, counting the number of unique words in a text and the number of times each word appears.
-And we’ll see one more way to represent a collection of values, a Python dictionary.
+And we’ll see another way to represent a collection of values, a Python dictionary.